Protecting the Rights of Injured Construction Workers in Georgia

 - Partial wage replacement

-- Full wage loss and reduced future earning potential
+- Full wage loss and reduced future earning capacity

 - Report the accident to your employer or site supervisor.

-- Document the accident scene with photos and witness information.
+- Document the accident scene with photographs and witness information.

-- Contact The C. Paul Law Firm P.C. before speaking with insurers.
+- Contact The C. Paul Law Firm P.C. as soon as possible.

 Frequently Asked Questions

-Generally, workers’ comp is your exclusive remedy — but you may sue third parties such as contractors, property owners, or equipment manufacturers.
+Generally, workers’ compensation is the exclusive remedy against an employer.
+However, injured workers may pursue claims against third parties such as property owners, contractors, or equipment manufacturers.

-How long do I have to file a construction accident claim in New York?
+How long do I have to file a construction injury claim in Georgia?

-We represent injured construction workers in [City], Manhattan, Queens, Brooklyn, the Bronx, and across New York.
-Whether your accident involved a fall, heavy machinery, or unsafe conditions, The C. Paul Law Firm P.C. is ready to fight for you.
+We represent injured construction workers across Georgia.
+Whether your accident involved a fall, heavy equipment, or unsafe working conditions, The C. Paul Law Firm P.C. is ready to protect your rights and pursue the compensation you deserve.